WebDevStu/atom-babel-boilerplate/README.md

 # Atom Babel Boilerplate
-Atom es2015 Babel base project set up, use for setting up a new project using Atom and babel to compile your es2015 to ecmascript5.
+Atom es2015 Babel base project set up, use for setting up a new project using Atom and babel to compile your ES2015 to ECMAscript 5.

 Below are the Atom packages that are required for the Babel to run